Sufian-Abu/isEmptyArray/README.md

 <img alt="npm (scoped)" src="https://img.shields.io/npm/v/@abu-sufian/isemptyarray">

-Check whether an Array is empty or not
+This function check the paramter is an array and it's empty

 ## Install